ibm-cloud-docs/netezza/start/provisioning.md

 1. Go to **Resource list**.
    After the provisioning process is finished, the instance status is `Active`.

-If you selected to connect to your instance by using private endpoints, see [Setting up private endpoints](LINK).
+If you selected to connect to your instance by using private endpoints, see [Configuring private endpoints](/docs/netezza?topic=netezza-getstarted#creating-private-endpoints).

 ## Configuring private endpoints
 {: #creating-private-endpoints}